Working Women’s Tragedy: The Triangle Shirtwaist Factory Fire of 1911

 Facebooktwitterredditpinterestmail

-Photo Credit: A cartoon referring to the Triangle Shirtwaist Factory fire depicts a factory owner, his coat bedecked with the dollar signs, holding a door closed while workers shut inside struggle to escape amid flames and smoke, 1911, artist unknown (name illegible), International Ladies Garment Workers Union Photographs: Kheel Center, Cornell University/Flickr/CC BY 2.0
+Photo Credit: A cartoon referring to the Triangle Shirtwaist Factory fire depicts a factory owner, his coat adorned with dollar signs, holding a door closed while workers shut inside struggle to escape amid flames and smoke, 1911, artist unknown (name illegible), International Ladies Garment Workers Union Photographs: Kheel Center, Cornell University/Flickr/CC BY 2.0

-To say working women didn’t have it easy in the 19th and early 20th centuries is a gross understatement.
+To say working women especially didn’t have it easy in the 19th and early 20th centuries is a gross understatement.
 They had to endure extremely low wages (more so than working men), long hours, unsafe and unsanitary conditions, and harassment from all sides.
-Even with Progressive Era reforms, change came very slow.
+Even with Progressive Era reforms, change came very slowly.

-Probably the most infamous example of the consequences of these injustices working women had to face during this time was the Triangle Shirtwaist Factory fire, and this year marks the 110th anniversary of that tragedy.
-I became fascinated with this piece of women’s history when I saw a PBS special on it a long time ago.
+Probably the most famous example of the consequences of the injustices working women had to face during this time was the Triangle Shirtwaist Factory fire.
+I became fascinated with this piece of women’s history when I saw a PBS special a long time ago.
 The story, in fact, was part of what inspired me to write historical fiction.
-I have somewhere in my files a story idea based on this event.
+I have somewhere in my files a story idea based on this event which may or may not get written and published someday.

-What intrigued me and continues to do so is the question “Who were the victims of the fire?”
-Out of the list of 146 workers who died in the fire, only 15 were men (I counted them — there’s a list on the Cornell University website of all of them here.)
+What intrigued me then and now is the question of who were the victims of the fire.
+From the list of 146 workers who died in the fire, only fifteen were men.
+And yes, I counted them (there’s a list on the Cornell University website of all of the victims here.)
 That means that 131 women died in the fire.
-They were immigrant women, mostly, of Italian and Eastern European origin.
-A quick scan of the list shows the majority of these women were between the age of sixteen to twenty-five.
-But what do we really know about them?
-The Cornell University list doesn’t give us much more than their name, age, nationality, how long they had lived in the United States, and their address.
-That’s it.
+According to historical documents, we know they were immigrant women, mostly of Italian and Eastern European origin.
+A quick scan of the list mentioned above shows the majority of these women were between the ages of sixteen and twenty-five.

-What was their life like?
-We can put ourselves in the place of these women, many of whom had been in America for less than five years.
-They came with their families and with hopes and dreams of a better life, some escaping persecution (like the pogroms of the time where Jews were killed in the riots and mobs of Russia and Eastern Europe).
-What they got was extreme poverty, misery, and exploitation.
-Their workweek was hardly the 9-to-5 schedule we know today.
-It was not uncommon for them to start their workday before the sun went up and end it well after the sun went down.
+What they got instead was extreme poverty, misery, and exploitation.
+Their work week was hardly the 9-to-5 schedule we know today.
+It was not uncommon for these women to start their workday before the sun went up and end it well after the sun went down.
 They worked ten or eleven hours a day, every day (no weekends off here!) with only a tiny break for lunch.
-How much were they paid?
-An average of six dollars a week, roughly equivalent to $173 today (that’s less than $10,000 a year).
-To add insult to injury, these women oftentimes had to bring their own materials (like sewing needles) because their employers refused to provide them.

-They not only worked long hours for little pay, they also experienced severe indignity and humiliation.
-In most cases, they were so heavily monitored they didn’t even have the freedom to go to the ladies’ room whenever they needed it.
-Doors were locked and kept locked, ostensibly because employers were afraid they would steal materials and smuggle them out during working hours or leave for a bathroom break and remain out for too long.
-This was, in fact, one of the main reasons why the Triangle Shirtwaist Factory fire turned into a tragedy of massive proportions.
-There was one entrance that would have offered an escape for the workers but to get to it, they had to open the doors, and the doors were locked and bolted.
+They not only worked long hours for little pay, but they also experienced severe indignity and humiliation.
+In most cases, they were so closely watched, that they didn’t even have the freedom to go to the ladies’ room whenever they needed it.
+Doors were locked and kept locked, ostensibly because employers were afraid they would steal materials and smuggle them out during working hours or leave for an extra long bathroom break.
+This was, in fact, one of the reasons why the Triangle Shirtwaist Factory fire turned into a tragedy of massive proportions.
+There was one entrance that would have offered escape for the workers but to get to it, they had to open the doors, and the doors were locked and bolted.

-The fire escape leading from the upper floors where the fire hose water and ladders didn’t get to was in such bad shape that it collapsed when workers tried to use it as an escape route from the fire.
+The fire escape leading from the upper floors where the fire hose and ladders didn’t get to was in such bad shape that it collapsed when workers tried to use it as an escape from the fire.

 Photo Credit: Triangle Shirtwaist Factory fire escape after the fire, 1911, photographer unknown, International Ladies Garment Workers Union Photographs: Kheel Center, Cornell University/Flickr/CC BY 2.0

 These women also worked in appalling conditions.
 The floor was littered with dirt and debris from the work they did and never cleaned.
 Sanitation was a joke.
-For the Triangle Shirtwaist Factory, most of these materials, like cotton and paper, were highly inflammable.
-Reports on the fire during the time lay blame on this waste lying around for allowing the fire to spread so quickly.
-How quickly?
+For the Triangle Shirtwaist Factory, most of the materials, like cotton and paper, were highly inflammable.
+Reports lay blame on this waste lying around for the quick spreading of the fire.
+How quick?
 Everything was over in less than twenty minutes.

 instagram